sskyy/zero-relation/README.md

 # zero-relation #

-This module user middle-collection to help you make relation between to models.
+This module use middle-collection to make relation between to models.

 ## Usage ##